cedricrupb/code_tokenize/README.md

 of this library and are extensively tested. `advanced` languages are tested but do not support the full feature set.
 Languages of the `basic` class are not tested and only support the feature set of the backend.
 They can still be used for tokenization and AST parsing.

+## How to contribute
+**Your language is not natively supported by code.tokenize or the tokenization seems to be incorrect?** Then change it!

+While code.tokenize is developed mainly as an helper library for internal research projects, we welcome pull requests of any sorts (if it is a new feature or a bug fix).

+**Want to help to test more languages?**
+Our goal is to support as many languages as possible at a `native` level.
+However, languages on `basic` level are completly untested.
+You can help by testing `basic` languages and reporting issues in the tokenization process!

 ## Release history
+* 0.2.0
+    * Major API redesign!
+    * CHANGE: AST parsing is now done by an external library: [code_ast](https://github.com/cedricrupb/code_ast)
+    * CHANGE: Visitor pattern instead of custom tokenizer
+    * CHANGE: Custom visitors for language dependent tokenization
 * 0.1.0
     * The first proper release
     * CHANGE: Language specific tokenizer configuration